POST

 404”Email not found”The email ID does not exist or belongs to another user

-429”Email sending limit reached”You have exceeded your plan’s email sending limit
+429”Email sending limit reached.
+Please upgrade your plan to send more emails.”You have exceeded your plan’s email sending limit

 500”Internal server error”An unexpected error occurred